seb-m/tars/README.md

 * Experimental code, lot of `unsafe`.
 Code and interfaces may change.
 * Only tested on OS X and Linux (x86, x86_64).
 Not compatible with Windows.
 * Slow allocations compared to general purpose allocators.
-* Currently code `panic!` on errors so it may not integrate well from C code.

 ## Documentation

 The generated documentation is also available [here](http://seb.dbzteam.org/rs/tars/tars/).

-The [talk](https://github.com/seb-m/tars/raw/master/rust-meetup-122014/rust-meetup-122014-tars.pdf) I've given on TARS at [Bay Area Rust Meetup](https://air.mozilla.org/bay-area-rust-meetup-december-2014/) held by Mozilla SF on 2014/12/18.
+[Talk](https://github.com/seb-m/tars/raw/master/rust-meetup-122014/rust-meetup-122014-tars.pdf) given on TARS at [Bay Area Rust Meetup](https://air.mozilla.org/bay-area-rust-meetup-december-2014/) held by Mozilla SF on 2014/12/18.

 ## License